-If you’re looking for music that grounds, supports and uplifts…lend an ear to Indie-rock band Brule’.
+If you’re looking for music that grounds, supports and uplifts, lend an ear to Indie-rock band Brule’.

-Here’s a listen:
+Have a listen:

-Brule’s founder Paul LaRoche grew up in southwest Minnesota.
-Drawn to music at an early age, he had always known he was adopted but knew nothing of his heritage.
+Paul LaRoche, Brule’s founder, grew up in southwest Minnesota.
+Drawn to music at an early age, LaRoche always knew he was adopted.
+However, he knew nothing of his heritage.